faker-js/faker/docs/contributing/submit-a-pull-request.md

 **subject** is required and describes what the PR does.

-Please note that the PR title should not include a suffix of e.g. `(#123)` as this will be done automatically by GitHub while merging
+Please note that the PR title should not include a suffix of e.g. `(#123)`.
+This will be done automatically by GitHub while merging.

 Some examples of valid pull request titles: